Eva Marie Saint: Personal life

 Saint married producer and director Jeffrey Hayden on October 28, 1951.
 They had a son and daughter.
 Their son was born two days after she won an Academy Award for On the Waterfront.
 She began her acceptance speech by saying, "I may have the baby right here!"
-Saint and Hayden also had four grandchildren and were married for 65 years until Hayden's death in 2016.
+Saint and Hayden had four grandchildren and were married for 65 years until Hayden's death in 2016.

 On July 4, 2024, Saint turned 100.
 She spent her 100th birthday celebrating with four generations of family members in Los Angeles.